Session Window Feature Engineering¶

 - Track per-user state with two maps:

-last_event_per_user-- last seen timestamp for session-gap detectionchannel_to_user_messages-- message counts per channel within the current session
+last_event_per_userfor the last seen timestamp (used in gap detection) andchannel_to_user_messagesfor message counts per channel within the current session. - Gap detection: if

-current_timestamp - last_timestamp > 30s, flush the current session (compute top channel, total messages) and reset the per-user counters. - Write results to a JSON output file.
+current_timestamp - last_timestamp > 30s, flush the current session (compute top channel and total messages) and reset the per-user counters. - Write the results to a JSON output file.

-This is a classic tumbling session window -- the same pattern Spark Structured Streaming and Flink use for sessionization, just implemented manually.
+This is the classic tumbling session window, the same pattern Spark Structured Streaming and Flink use for sessionization, just implemented manually.

 Implementation¶